 … with a gorgeous view of the Canigou…

 … and amidst the DOC wine region of Empordà.
-I acquired a bottle of cava “méthode champenoise” from here (more famous in Catalonia for the Penedès, but also elaborated here).
+I acquired a bottle of cava “méthode champenoise” from here (more famous for cava in Catalonia is the Penedès, but it is also elaborated here).

 Peralada – another Romanesque gem – the cloister of the former monastery Sant Domènec

 Peralada is a pretty small fortified town with narrow streets, located on a hill.